Modern Crib Buying Guide: What To Know Before Shopping

 Choosing the right crib for your newborn can be a daunting task.
 There’s a lot that goes into picking the safest, most comfortable option.
 Don’t get discouraged, though.
 We’ve created this modern crib buying guide to help you decide.

-1) Avoid Extra Bedding
+1) Avoid extra bedding.

 To make sure your baby’s modern crib is as safe as possible, avoid extra bedding such as: